-Although this approach introduces some extra communication overhead (there exist user actions/requests that do not affect the learning process and thus could be handled in a central fashion), we argue on transferring the information load to a dedicated tutor agent for scalability, error tolerance, robustness and security reasons.
-No matter of system traffic, the servlet and GAs do not consume resources on data processing while the communication with the repositories is minimal and exposed through a lightweight API which is limited on credential, logging, student and course general information.
+Although this approach introduces some extra communication overhead (there exist user actions/requests that do not affect the learning process and thus could be handled in a central fashion), we argue on transferring the information load to a dedicated tutor agent for scalability, error tolerance and security reasons: No matter of system traffic, the servlet and GAs do not consume resources on data processing and communication with the repositories.
 If for some reason some TAs fail, these agents are terminated while the system continues to operate for other connected users.
-If for some reason the session with the student terminates, the corresponding Tutor Agent is terminated as well.
 Moreover, in order to deal better with any occurring bottleneck delay, multiple gateway agents may exist in each agent environment; finally, JADE agent mobility can be applied to allocate agents in more remote containers in respect of a particular grouping policy, e.g. container traffic.
 The current implementation employs a simple agent grouping policy: TA grouping/placement is applied in regard of the course that is currently attended while each group (environment) contains exactly one GA.

 The data tier consists of a semantic repository and a content repository.
 The content repository is a data storage facility for the available educational content that is available for presentation.
 The semantic repository contains semantic representation and instances for the students (student profile and action log), Learning Objects, Learning Outcomes and finally the Domain concepts for each available course.
-As a semantic repository, we use OWLIM-Lite, a high-performance semantic repository implemented in Java and packaged as a Storage and Inference Layer (SAIL) for the Sesame openRDF framework [18].
+As a semantic repository, we use OWLIM-Lite, a high-performance semantic repository implemented in Java and packaged as a Storage and Inference Layer (SAIL) for the Sesame openRDF framework (Bishop et al., 2011).
 Each TA is able to interact with the semantic repository through the respective OWLIM-Lite by using a set of predefined SPARQL query and update patterns.
 Each pattern is defined in respect of the structural and relational properties of the ontologies used for the semantic representation.

-3.2 Tutor Agent
+4.2 Tutor Agent

 Each Tutor Agent is allocated to a student that attends a particular course at the current point of time.
-The Tutor Agent (TA) architecture consists of two modules, as depicted in Fig. 4: Learning Space Management (LSM), reflecting the internal representation and Learning Tactic Control (LTC), reflecting the learning tactic decision.
-Sesame refers to persistence/metadata, whereas Learning Procedure Updates refer to the user feedback.
+The Tutor Agent (TA) architecture consists of two modules, as depicted in Figure 2: Learning Space Management (LSM), reflecting the internal representation and Learning Tactic Control (LTC), reflecting the learning tactic decision.
+Sesame refers to persistence/metadata, whereas LP Updates refer to the user feedback.